Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Conclusions

+We showed that when carrying out nucleosynthetic studies in CCSNe, it is important to track the evolution of electron fraction caused by neutrino interactions.
+Production of selected elements, such as $\ce{^44Ti}$, can have significant contributions from multidimensional effects \citep{Sieverding2023_3D_nucleosynthesis,Wang2024_Ti44_Fornax}.
+However, there can be significant pre-supernova contributions for selected progenitors (e.g., those that undergo mergers of the convective carbon and oxygen shells a few hours before collapse), which are not usually captured by multidimensional studies given the limited number of simulations that can be run.
+Moreover, for selected progenitors, 3D simulations predict moderate-to-significant neutron-rich neutrino-driven winds, not found in 1D or 1D+ simulations.
+Likewise, the amount of proton-rich material (also present in late-time outflows from the PNS) is usually a few times smaller in 1D than 3D simulations \citep{Wang2024_Nucleosynthesis}.

-For future studies, it is therefore crucial to consider the uncertainties related to the explodability and to the explosion dynamics (i.e. mass cut and explosion energy).
-Until large sets of 3D explosion models become available, 1D+ simulations can be a great tool to explore these uncertainties while at the same time relying on much more robust explosion mechanisms compared to the old piston and bomb models.
+For future studies, it is therefore crucial to consider the uncertainties related to explodability and explosion dynamics (i.e., mass cut and explosion energy).
+Until large sets of 3D explosion models become available, 1D+ simulations can be a great tool to explore these uncertainties due to their much more robust explosion mechanisms than the old piston and bomb models.